hci-lab-um/heuristics-for-test-tool-design/H11-When-will-the-tool-be-used.md

 Heuristic Question: When will the tool be used?

 ## Explanation and subquestions
-Time factors for the product under test, for the person using the tool, and within the tool and workflow migh affect the tool design.
+Time factors for the product under test, for the person using the tool, and within the tool and workflow might affect the tool design.
 This heuristic implies "how long?" and "how quickly?" and other time-related questions, as part of "when?"

 Think about: